Even Steven Levee: Jam sessions

-Beginning in 1989, Levee hosted jam sessions at many of New York City's best known rock clubs like Spodee O Dee's, Limelight, Danceteria, Space At Chase, Lion's Den, Boom and others.
-These jams would include musicians like: Jason Bonham, Chip Z. Nuff, Adam Bomb, Lez Warner, Ryan Roxi, Joe Lynn Turner, Mark O'Conner, LSD; Mark Wood; members of Motörhead, Jon Paris, Andy Bigan, Terry Brock, Ed Terry, Anthony Michael Hall, Herbie Trabino, Roderick Kohn, Martha Velez, Delmar Brown; Lenny Kravits; Steve Farrone; Anton Fig, Bobby Chouinard; Barry Finnerty, Jon Hammond; Paul Sheehan; Grant Green Jr and many others.
+Beginning in 1989, Levee hosted jam sessions at many of New York City's best known rock clubs like Spodee O Dee's, Limelight, Danceteria, Space At Chase, Lion's Den, and Boom.
+These jams included musicians such as Jason Bonham, Chip Z. Nuff, Adam Bomb, Lez Warner, Ryan Roxi, Joe Lynn Turner, Mark O'Conner, LSD, Mark Wood, members of Motörhead, Jon Paris, Andy Bigan, Terry Brock, Ed Terry, Anthony Michael Hall, Herbie Trabino, Roderick Kohn, Martha Velez, Delmar Brown, Lenny Kravits, Steve Farrone, Anton Fig, Bobby Chouinard, Barry Finnerty, Jon Hammond, Paul Sheehan, and Grant Green Jr.

 The Slashtones

 In 1993, Levee was one of the original members of the band that would become known as Harry Slash & The Slashtones, later best known for their original works heard on the Extreme Championship Wrestling television programs from 1997 to 2008.
-Levee remained part of the band's rotating live lineup and subsequent style changes that would include current and former members of Raging Slab, Murphy's Law, The Uptown Horns, Zebra, Riot, The John Entwistle Band, Frehley's Comet and others.
-Levee performed live with The Slashtones until 1995, when his need for back surgery forced him to step down from the group for a time.
-He would return to the stage with them in 1997 and once more in 1998.
+Levee remained part of the band's rotating live lineup and subsequent style changes that would include current and former members of Raging Slab, Murphy's Law, the Uptown Horns, Zebra, Riot, the John Entwistle Band, and Frehley's Comet.
+Levee performed live with the Slashtones until 1995, when his need for back surgery forced him to step down from the group for a time.
+He returned to the stage with them in 1997 and once more in 1998.

-Levee remained a fixture in The Slashtones rotating studio recording cast.
-He appeared on the band's 1995 limited release EP "Episode One" and on several tracks heard on the ECW television programs including the theme music for Ravishing" Rick Rude, SuperCrazy and Francine.
+Levee remained a fixture in the Slashtones' rotating studio recording cast.
+He appeared on the band's 1995 limited release EP Episode One and on several tracks heard on the ECW television programs, including the theme music for Ravishing" Rick Rude, SuperCrazy, and Francine.